What would you say if I asked you to tell me about your business in just ONE clear, concise sentence?

 Copy, paste, repeat.

 Just like you, your business will grow and change.
+And your social situation will change!
+(You’d probably explain your work a bit differently to a potential partner than a client – or your great aunt or a total stranger, for example.)
 Every now and then, come back to the bio and make sure it still represents where you are and (perhaps more importantly) where you want to be.

 Don’t be afraid to make changes and updates as necessary.